WELCOME TO CLASS 5

 Please find useful links to aid understanding of our topic below.

-By Year 5 and 6, children are at the end of the 'Shakespeare and More' spelling scheme.The spelling overview, explains how this scheme works.
+By Year 6, children are at the end of the 'Shakespeare and More' spelling scheme.The spelling overview, explains how this scheme works.

 Spelling lists shown here are for year 5's and we normally get through 1- 2 every half term.
 Year 6 will be revisiting and revising these patterns and lists through their Nelson Spelling revision books.
 Therefore it will be of benefit for them to also be practising these words again.